tk3369/www.ahsmart.com/pub/juliacon2020.md

 It is known that the Julia Language has been doubling its users every year.
 So there is already a popularity effect.
 However, the combination of a free conference that anybody can participate online from anywhere in the world makes a huge difference.

+Reference: **_Julia has been downloaded more than 17 million times and is used at more than 1,500 universities_** from Julia Computing's [July 2020 newsletter](https://juliacomputing.com/blog/2020/07/17/julia-con.html).
+By constrast, the [July 2019 newsletter](https://juliacomputing.com/blog/2019/07/02/july-newsletter.html) claimed 9 million downloads.

 #  Extreme engagement during talks

 When you go to a physical conference, you usually attend a session by sitting there and watching the speaker talk for half an hour.
 You probably keep quiet and possibly taking some notes during the talk.
 When the talk is finished, you may have a few minutes to chat with some people around you and share with each other about any thoughts of the the session.

 **At a virtual conference, the communication style is completely changed.**

-In particular, the JuliaCon organizers set up a Discord server as a primary chat platform.
+In particular, the JuliaCon organizers set up a [Discord](https://discord.com/) server as a primary chat platform.
 The talks were all pre-recorded (except keynotes) so that the videos can start and finish on time.

 **Now, two interesting things happen as everyone watched the talk at the same time:**